 Here’s a look at what’s on offer…

 The resplendently white Sheikh Zayed Grand Mosque cuts an ornate figure in the heart of Abu Dhabi, and is a must when visiting the city.
 With its striking domes and shimmering marble courtyards, the mosque is a true architectural work of art.
-It takes its name from the late Zayed bin Sultan Al Nahyan — the UAE’s first president — whose vision it was to build the mosque.
+It takes its name from the late Sheikh Zayed bin Sultan Al Nahyan — the UAE’s first president — whose vision it was to build the mosque.
 Visitors of all faiths are welcome, but take note of the local customs — wear long sleeves and trousers, or borrow appropriate dress at the mosque, to ensure you are covered up during your visit.

 After some winter sun?
 From private beaches to small islands and hotel beach clubs, Abu Dhabi doesn’t disappoint when it comes to kicking back on the sand.
 Head to Corniche Beach — in 2011, its bright golden shoreline was the first beach in the Gulf region to be awarded Blue Flag status — which sweeps for five miles along Abu Dhabi’s coast and is dotted with gourmet restaurants and great spots to relax with a drink and enjoy the view.

 From music festivals to major sporting events, Abu Dhabi offers first-class entertainment that draws visitors from all around the globe.
-Some of the biggest names in pop have called into the Emirati capital to perform, including Coldplay, Paul McCartney, Rihanna and Lionel Richie, while Katy Perry helped the city ring in 2018 in style!
+Some of the biggest names in pop have have wowed the Emirati capital, including Coldplay, Paul McCartney, Rihanna and Lionel Richie, while Katy Perry helped the city ring in 2018 in style!

 With such a range of opportunities to relax, and diversions for curious minds, whatever it is that your family looks for in a vacation, you’re sure to find in Abu Dhabi.